AnthonySafatli/Portfolio/README.md

 - File Manager
   - A page to view all the media and files saved on the server, as well as add and delete files

+## Markdown Converter

+This project also contains my own Markdown parser and converter.

+It is a python script that will take a simplified markdown file, and then convert it to a specific JSON format.
+This JSON is then saved in the servers database and will be used to render the project pages HTML content.

 ## Technology

 This project uses an ASP.NET Web Server with an SQLite DB